Vansio3/writing-assistant-extension/README.md

 ## Project Files

-*   `manifest.json`: The manifest file that defines the extension's properties and permissions.
+*   `manifest.json`: Defines the extension's properties and permissions.
-*   `background.js`: The service worker that handles API calls, context menu creation, and keyboard shortcuts.
+*   `background.js`: Handles API calls, context menu creation, and keyboard shortcuts.
-*   `content.js`: The script that is injected into the active tab to interact with the webpage content.
+*   `content.js`: Injected into the active tab to interact with webpage content.
 *   `popup.html`: The HTML structure for the extension's popup.
-*   `popup.js`: The JavaScript that powers the popup, displaying API usage and the last original text.
+*   `popup.js`: Powers the popup, including API key management and usage stats.
 *   `popup.css`: The CSS for styling the popup with a dark theme.
-*   `prompt.js`: A module that constructs the prompt sent to the Gemini API for text rewriting.
+*   `prompt.js`: Constructs the prompt sent to the Gemini API.
-*   `config.js`: The configuration file where you need to add your Gemini API key.
+*   `config.js`: Configuration file for the Gemini model.
 *   `icon.png`: The extension's icon.